 Hybrid event technology makes putting an event online, at the same time, easy.
 Some people may still be worried about Covid.
 Others may simply want to catch part of the event.
 Even more may be in a completely different part of the country/world.
 The lockdowns proved that online conferences can still make money, so people will pay (albeit less) to attend a conference online.

 Increase Networking Potential

-Trying to network at a conference is tough.
-It is uncomfortable to walk up to someone and start a conversation and often there is no convenient place to talk that is both quiet and comfortable.
+Trying to network at a conference can be tough.
+It can be uncomfortable walking up to someone and starting a conversation.
+Often there is no convenient place to talk that is both quiet and comfortable.
 Organisers can add value here by including a networking bar or other area.
 Check out our tips for creating social spaces here.
 This is a place where people go who are actively looking to network.
 The area has chairs, note taking materials and light refreshments.
 Plus, since everyone there is looking to network it makes introductions much more natural.
 Our River Room, with panoramic views of the Thames is a great place for networking.

 Encourage Interaction And Participation

 People learn more when they can ask questions and directly engage during an event.
 This could mean using instant polling technology during lectures or having a post lecture meet and greet where the speaker re-engages with the audience and speaks one on one or participates in a group discussion.